soulus98/PoGo-profile-level-scanner/README.md

 serverID and screenshotChannel should probably be set before launching the bot.
 It might freak out otherwise.

+## Licence
+Copyleft all wrongs reserved
+You can copy, host, modify and redistribute this freely, but you can not use the result for commercial purposes, and must also distribute all derivatives with the same licence.
+You might recognise this as similar to Creative Commons CC-SA-NC.
+Attribution is not required.

 ## Final words
 I am an amateur developer.
 I am also stupid.
 If I've made any mistakes or if you encounter an error, feel free to correct me, yell at me, or make an issue in the issues tab.
 You can find me on discord at soulus98#3935.
 However, there is a known error called "Error: Error: UNKNOWN: unknown error, open ./eng.traineddata".
 I have no idea what causes this but I am looking into it.